-5.1 From "Single Location" To "NSX-T Multisite"
+5.1 From "Single Location" To "NSX Multisite"

-NSX-T Multisite can be implemented on Green Field (new NSX-T deployment for all locations), or Brown Field (addition of NSX-T in a new location).
+NSX Multisite can be implemented on Green Field (new NSX deployment for all locations), or Brown Field (addition of NSX in a new location).

-In the case of Brown Field, there is one single NSX-T Manager Cluster with one single location prepared:
+In the case of Brown Field, there is one single NSX Manager Cluster with one single location prepared:

-Figure 5-1: NSX-T Brown Field Deployment Prior to NSX-T Multisite
+Figure 5-1: NSX Brown Field Deployment Prior to NSX Multisite

-NSX-T (Optional) Move Manager the TO Standby to Cluster second location Edge Nodes.
-TO GV active active Edge Nodes Edge Nodes Edge Nodes Hypervisors Hypervisors Hypervisors 1111 NSX Prepared Deployment of GIVL Location-A Location-C
+NSX-T (Optional) Move Manager the TO Standby to Cluster second location Edge Nodes. active Edge Nodes Edge Nodes Edge Nodes Hypervisors Hypervisors NSX Prepared Location-A Location-C Deployment of GM